In this article:

 To maintain deferral status for a HECM after the borrowing spouse dies or permanently leaves the home, the eligible non-borrowing spouse must meet all of the following requirements:

-As long as these conditions remain in place, the eligible non-borrowing spouse may continue living in the home without being required to repay the reverse mortgage immediately.
+As long as these conditions remain in place, the eligible non-borrowing spouse may continue living in the home.
 At a high level, this means the loan doesn’t immediately come due just because the borrowing spouse passes away, provided the non-borrowing spouse meets the requirements above.

-Keep in mind, this deferral framework applies specifically to FHA-insured Home Equity Conversion Mortgages (HECMs).
+Keep in mind, this deferral framework applies specifically to FHA-insured HECMs.
 Proprietary reverse mortgages may follow different rules, which will be outlined in the loan documents.

 When an eligible non-borrowing spouse (NBS) moves into a long-term care facility, the impact on the reverse mortgage depends on whether the move is considered temporary or permanent under HUD guidelines.

 A move is typically considered permanent if the non-borrowing spouse is absent from the home for 12 consecutive months or longer.
-Once that threshold is reached, the deferral period may end, and the reverse mortgage loan may become due and payable.
+Once that threshold is reached, the deferral period may end, and the reverse mortgage loan may become due and payable—unless eligible non-borrowing spouse exceptions apply.

 Key timing points to understand: